Young people in employment

 Has the employment rate of young people with disability increased over time?

 The data in the graph and the table below show the proportion of young people (aged 15–24) with disability in the labour force who are employed.
-Data from 2012 to 2018 are used.
-In both 2012 and 2018, 76% of young people with disability in the labour force were employed.
+Data from 2012 to 2022 are used.
+In 2022, 80% of young people with disability in the labour force were employed, compared with 76% in 2012.
+The baseline value used to track change over time was 76% in 2018.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview